sergioisidoro/risco.cc/index.md

 By making this service we're aiming to facilitate the decentralisation of risk management, bringing threat identification, evaluation and mitigation planning closer to the process and risk owners.

+## We're only getting started...

+We're just getting started, and this is a side project as of now.
+If you like the idea, subscribe to the newlsetter.
+That way we'll know how many people would be interested

+{% include newsletter.html %}